 As the name suggests, sports massage is often used to treat people engaged in sport.
 It is quite reasonable for sports people to seek various types of soft tissue therapy pre and post event.
 Many sports people will also find maintenance treatments between training sessions or competitions beneficial.
 Pre-event sports massage is vigorous, with the aim of warming muscles and underlying structures before the event.
 Massage performed in this way can have physiological effects and can also produce significant psychological benefits.
 Athletes can gain performance benefits when sports massage is part of their usual routine.
 Post-event massage is somewhat different to pre-event massage and has an entirely different aim.
 Post-event massage is more slow and rhythmic in fashion.
 Exercise usually creates micro-trauma to tissues, which is part of the natural adaption process.
 Post-event massage aims to soothe and relax tired soft tissue structures and avoid generating more micro-trauma.
 Sports Massage techniques are frequently used in conjunction with more Advanced Remedial Massage techniques.

 Our principal practitioner (Terry) has over 11 years experience treating office workers, emergency service personnel, military personnel and both amateur and elite level athletes.
 Athletes have included, rowers, gymnasts, triathletes, runners, ballet dancers, horse dressage competitors, cross fit competitors, swimmers, cyclists, elite-serving and ex-service military personnel and many other disciplines.
-He has developed a specific interest in Sports Chiropractic (McTimoney) and the treatment of sports injuries, due to a combination of his previous time within the armed services and his additional training in advanced soft-tissue therapies.
+He has developed a specific interest in Sports Chiropractic (McTimoney) and the treatment of sports injuries, due to a combination of his previous time within the UK's elite armed services and his additional training in advanced soft-tissue therapies.
 Soft-tissue therapy and McTimoney Chiropractic technique work exceptionally well together, as each type of treatment has limitations.
 Furthermore, Terry has signed up for the Sports Massage Association (SMA) Road2Success Athlete Sponsorship Programme.
 The programme is designed to help our future Olympic Athletes, who currently lack sponsorship or funding.
 Therapists who have signed up offer special discounted treatment rates to Athletes who meet the eligibility criteria.
 Please see the Sports Massage Association (SMA) link on the page for further details.